googs0/av-safe-toolkit/CODE_OF_CONDUCT.md

 Report violations to **av-safe-info@proton.me**.
 Include: a description of the incident, where it occurred (links if possible), and any relevant context.
 Reports will be reviewed by maintainers listed in [MAINTAINERS.md](MAINTAINERS.md).

-## Enforcement Guidelines
+## Enforcement guidelines
 Maintainers will follow these community-impact guidelines in determining appropriate actions.
 Appeals may be sent to **av-safe-info@proton.me** and will be reviewed by maintainers not involved in the original decision whenever possible.

-## Integration with Acceptable Use & Safety
+## Integration with acceptable use & safety
 - This project **must not** be used to surveil, target, discipline, or coerce individuals
 - Do not request or share raw recordings, PII, or secret material
 - Violations of [ACCEPTABLE_USE.md](ACCEPTABLE_USE.md) may result in bans